Dvergar/PyxelEdit-Map-Importer/README.md

 # Luxe helper

-You can make use of `pmi.LuxeHelper` to get a tilemap object and and fill the tilelayers easily.
+You can make use of `pmi.LuxeHelper` to get a `Tilemap` object and and fill the tilelayers easily.

 * `var tilemap = LuxeHelper.getTilemap('assets/tileset.png');` will return a `Tilemap` object.
 * `LuxeHelper.fillLayer(tilemap, background);` will add the appropriate tilelayer to the tilemap.